CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/05-procedures.md

 >## Homework 5
 >* Continue the last script: complete the US local phones to international using the city code.
 Hint: for this you need to find a data source with domestic prefixes mapped to cities, import as a table to the database and add new business logic to the procedure.
->* Upload the solution on GitHub in folder called HW5
+>* Upload the solution to your GitHub repo in a folder called HW5
->* Submit GitHub link to moodle when you are ready
+>* Submit GitHub repo link to moodle when you are ready {: .challenge}
-{: .challenge}